Why Vancouver is letting go of green lawns

 "I don't know how I feel about the culture of ratting out your neighbours," Ms Morfopoulos said.
 "It's not like this is a life-or-death situation, and all we can do is try to set a good example to others in the neighbourhood by our own actions."

 Vancouver's example is different from other jurisdictions.
-In the US, it's common for homeowner associations to fine people who let their grass turn brown or who have in some cases planted drought-resistant plants or used artificial turf.
+In the US, it is common for homeowner associations to fine people who let their grass turn brown or who have in some cases planted drought-resistant plants or used artificial turf.

 A green lawn, once revered as a social status symbol of affluence and homeowner pride, is now perceived here as irresponsible, wasteful - even selfish.